OSU-Net/cyder/docs/core.rst

 Networks
 --------
 A :ref:`network` represents an IPv4/IPv6 network.
 Networks also related to eachother in a heirarchical way.
 Since networks are inherently contained within other networks, no explicit parent child relationship is stored in the database.
 Networks are homed in a site.
+There are restrictions in terms of how sites and networks can be associated.
+A networks can be associated with multiple sites provided that those sites share a root parent site.
+There are restrictions also in terms of the IP ranges of a network.
+There are two distinct cases of valid network allocations.

+Case 1:
+A network is created and associated with a site such that no other network in any site includes that range of addresses and if any existing networks are contained in that range they all share a parent site with the new network.

+Case 2:
+A network is created which is contained within an existing network and both of these networks share a parent site.

+These restrictions enforce the policy that new networks can't be created which span across other existing networks.
+It also prevents us from splitting up address ranges and allowing blocks of addresses to be associated with different top level sites.
+This means that any given range of addresses can be uniquely associated with a top level site.

 .. figure:: images/mozcore_networks.png